 You can also highlight some of your positive qualities, but don’t go overboard.
 It’s more useful to say that you’re strong enough to assist someone in and out of a wheelchair than that you’re cheerful.

-If you're drawing a blank on what skills you should include in your caregiver resume, an easy way to jog your memory is by seeing what other caregiver candidates are putting on theirs.
+If you’re drawing a blank on what skills you should include in your caregiver resume, an easy way to jog your memory is by seeing what other caregiver candidates are including on theirs.
 You can do this a few ways: